-The purpose of the orientation is to introduce students to Bermuda College; learn about academic expectations and become familiar with the college campus and its resources.
-It is an opportunity for you to get to know other students while getting a jump start on your new academic journey.
-Once you apply to the College and receive your acceptance letter, you will then be invited to register for orientation.
+The purpose of the orientation is to introduce students to Bermuda College, learn about academic expectations, and become familiar with the college campus and its resources.
+It is an opportunity for them to get to know other students while getting a jump start on their new academic journey.
+Once a student applies to the College and receives an acceptance letter, she/he will then be invited to register for orientation.